john-cd/rust_howto/src/tools/faster_linking.md

 The default linker does a good job, but there are faster alternatives depending on the operating system you are using:

-• lld on Windows and Linux, a linker developed by the LLVM project;
+- `lld` on Windows and Linux, a linker developed by the LLVM project;
-• zld on MacOS.
+- `zld` on MacOS.

 To speed up the linking phase you have to install the alternative linker on your machine and add this configuration file to the project: